Ashwinpatra/CallLog/README.md

 CallLog
 =======

-This project maintains the log of all the calls
+This project maintains the log of all the calls..